 Graduate Artist Scheme

 ProDanceLeeds are launching a new mentoring scheme!
 The scheme is an opportunity for recent graduates and emerging artists interested in developing their teaching skills to teach two days of professional level class for ProDanceLeeds.
 Spread out over 4 rounds across 2018/19, we will select 8 emerging teachers to share the practice in a professional environment.
-We are now looking for applicants for the third round.
-The mentor for this period is Jennifer-Lynn Crawford.
+We are currently looking for 2 artists for our fourth and final round, who will be mentored by Tiia Ourila.

 What you get: